kkowalRepository/kkowal_portfolio/Automated Testing/BDD.md

 >- go to login form
 >- enter e-mail address: testes@wp.pl
 >- enter password: ttttt
->- validate weather the test was successful
+>- validate weather the test was successful( so the user could successfully log in)
 >- close the browser